Skip to content

 1. Use the naming convention: YYYY-MM-DD-brief-description.md

-2. Place documents in the docs/incidents/ directory
+2. Place documents in the src/runbooks/ directory — auto-nav picks them up automatically

 Use the navigation menu to browse incidents by date or search for specific topics using the search functionality.